sccn/sccn.github.io/others/EEGLAB_revision_history.md

 - **Bug fix**: Fix study issue when parallel toolbox is absent (GCP error)
 - **Bug fix**: Fix rare bug when writing two files for an EEGLAB dataset (old default; the new default since 2021 is to write a single .set file)
 - **Bug fix**: Fix plotting ERPimage for ICA component clusters
-- **Interoperability**: Improved Fieldtrip bidirectional conversion for data trials
+- **Interoperability**: Improved FieldTrip bidirectional conversion for data trials
 - **Interoperability**: Improved LIMO compatibility issues when processing a study with multiple sessions
 - **Speed increase**: Speed up IDing user profile and speed up eeg_checkset by 2 orders of magnitude
 - **EDF files**: Exporting EDF files now use a common limit for all channels; fix importing channel labels with EEG prefix in EDF files